silverwind/remap-css/README.md

   - `limitSpecial`: *number* Maximum amount of iteration per special mappings.
 Default: `25`.
   - `comments`: *boolean* Whether to output comments.
 Default: `false`.
   - `stylistic`: *boolean* Whether to perform stylistic tweaks on selectors.
 Default: `false`.
+  - `validate`: *boolean* Validate CSS property values and ignore declarations that fail it.
+Default: `false`.

 There are special mapping keys supported to reduce the need for similar `border` and `background` rules: